romucci/boilerplate-vue-apollo-graphql-mongodb/README.md

 - npm install
 ```

-You will also need to determine your URI for the Apollo Client, the MongoDB connection string
+You will also need to determine your URI for the Apollo Client, the MongoDB connection string,
-and a .env file in the server folder
+your CERT and KEY files for HTTP/2 and the .env file in the server folder.

 ## Built With